Introduction to Geographic Data Formats!

 GeoJSON has some required attributes.
 GeoJSON features need a type, geometry, and properties.

-In a future Maptime exercise we will work on putting GeoJSON files on web maps. :)
+Maptime exercise we will work on putting GeoJSON files on web maps.

 KML stands for Keyhole Markup Language.
 It is a file format from Google for use in Google Earth and Google Maps.